Exploratory Expedition - The Ica Coastal Desert (Nov., 2021)

 The Huarango tree

-Note: The derivation of the name Prosopis is ‘towards abundance’, from the ancient Greek ‘pros’ for towards; and ‘Opis’, wife of Saturn and the goddess of abundance and agriculture.
+Note: The derivation of the name Prosopis is ‘towards abundance’, from the ancient Greek ‘pros’ meaning towards; and ‘Opis’, wife of Saturn and the goddess of abundance and agriculture.

 Places to visit during the expedition

 Exploratory rides require a certain kind of resilient, flexible, fit and independent horse-person who is also a team-player.
-If you are interested to participate, please contact Eduard van Brunschot at [email protected] or through our contact page.
+If you are interested in participating, please contact Eduard van Brunschot at [email protected] or through our contact page.